Valdez Is Coming: Production

 The film was filmed in southern Spain in locales used by Italian filmmaker Sergio Leone in his European "spaghetti" Westerns.
 The desert-like terrain of this isolated region of Spain resembles the U.S. southwest and parts of Sonora, Mexico, though the vegetation is not the same.

 When director Sydney Pollack was attached to the property, Lancaster was originally slated to play Frank Tanner with Marlon Brando as Valdez.
 These plans failed to materialize when Lancaster got involved in the 1970 movie Airport.

 Reception

 The film received primarily mediocre to negative reviews.
 Vincent Canby of The New York Times praised Lancaster's on-screen presence but wrote that, "A lot of fancy flourishes, which I associate with Mr. Sherin's stage work, are apparent in the film, as in its picturesque groupings of picturesque characters, and in a musical score that's much given to comment on the action."
-Canby's description of the plot is illuminating as to the impact the movie probably made when it came out.
-"Within the first half-hour of the movie, Bob Valdez (Lancaster) is humiliated, called a greaser, shot at and mock-crucified, all because he wants to raise $200 from the white men responsible (along with himself) for the killing of a black freed-man, a murder-suspect later known to have been innocent.
-The money is to go to the black man's pregnant Apache woman.
-This bare description of the plot will give you some idea of the film's very contemporary racial sensibilities, which though honorable, are simply the décor of a harmless Western.
-On second thought, perhaps, it's not quite that harmless.
-The humiliations suffered by Valdez early on, as well as the ruthlessness of the villains, are of such unequivocal nastiness that the film's ultimate satisfactions come not from the triumph of honor, but from the scope of the revenge."

 When the film was released to video, Ty Burr of Entertainment Weekly wrote that, "Slow and choppy, Valdez manages an astounding feat: It drains Lancaster of personality."